Do you think you have an Enneagram type 6 child? Read this blog for everything you need to know about parenting the Enneagram 6 as a child!

 - Easily offended

-A type 6 goes into stress by having their childhood wound triggered.
-A situation happens (, or many situations) where their childhood belief of “The world is dangerous and wants to hurt me” is brought back to the surface and so they go into survival mode to avoid being harmed.
+Type 6 goes into stress by having their childhood wound triggered.
+A situation happens (, or many situations) where their childhood belief that “The world is dangerous and wants to hurt me” is brought back to the surface and so they go into survival mode to avoid being harmed.

 Enneagram 6 Child In Health

-The enneagram 6 child at their best has built such a strong sense of internal grounding that they can release their attachment to all things external.
-This doesn’t means that they don’t care, it means they learn when it’s time to hold on and when it’s time to let go.
+The Enneagram 6 child at their best has built such a strong sense of internal grounding that they can release their attachment to all things external.
+This doesn’t mean that they don’t care, it means they learn when it’s time to hold on and when it’s time to let go.

 Signs Of A Healthy Enneagram 6…